Ah, revenge...it is such an easily relatable topic that Hollywood even made a successful TV series with it as a title and its plot.

 What we need to also understand is that people who intentionally hurts others are usually those who are suffering from immense pain.
 In order to make themselves feel better, they feel the need to make others feel the pain too.

 This is what the phrase “misery loves company” is referring to.

 So, when we chose to not give in to the reaction that they would like to see in us (anger, sadness etc), we let them know that we chose love over pain.
 To put it simply, instead of fighting fire with fire and create a bigger flame, choose water and put out the fire once and for all.

-With that said, if you still insist to seek out revenge, exert your time and effort on the kind of revenge: that is sure to make your so called “enemies” squirm: be happy and create yourself a happy and meaningful life.
+That said, if you still insist to seek out revenge, focus your time & effort on the kind of revenge that is sure to make your so called “enemies” squirm instead: Choose to be happy and create yourself a happy & fulfilling life!